 Though Amazon’s Presto! brand has been around since 2016, it didn’t experience immense growth until 2018 when it expanded beyond laundry detergent and began offering a variety of household products like paper towels, bath tissue and garbage bags.
 Numerator Insights data shows that 78% of Presto! buyers were already purchasing paper and plastic items at Amazon prior to the new Presto! item launches in 2018; for the other 22%, Presto! was their first purchase on Amazon within the paper and plastic category.
 These findings illustrate Amazon’s ability to not only entice brand switching among category buyers on Amazon, but also to draw in shoppers from other retailers.

-As mentioned in our previous post, Unpacking Online Shopping, brand loyalty is much higher among Subscribe & Save shoppers, with nearly four-in-five households subscribing to a single brand per category.
+Brand loyalty is much higher among Subscribe & Save shoppers, with nearly four-in-five households subscribing to a single brand per category.
 If Amazon is able to get shoppers signed on for repeat purchases of Amazon-branded items, they have the potential to grow their private label share exponentially.

 For a closer look at Amazon private label trends, including shopper profiles, category deep dives and impact on name brands, download our latest report, Amazon’s Private Label Proliferation.

 Subscribe below to receive weekly updates from our blog, ensuring you never miss the latest insights into all things shopper.